Measure ID

 Description

-Percentage of patients 3 through 17 years of age, who receive appropriate antiemetic prophylaxis preoperatively and/or intraoperatively.
+Percentage of pediatric patients 3 through 17 years of age, who receive appropriate antiemetic prophylaxis preoperatively and/or intraoperatively.

 Measure Type